 After the war, whilst working for Douglas Aircraft (DAC), Tompkins worked as a draftsman and later transferred into DAC’s think tank, where he developed a unique working relationship with three secretaries — Nordic extraterrestrial secretaries, to be precise.
 During one of our conversations, Tompkins divulged that he was in constant telepathic communication with them for a period of four years.
 When it ceased, Tompkins said he missed them dearly.
 From personal experience, I completely understood.

 In his book, Selected by Extraterrestrials, Tomkins describes how they arranged a meeting for him with the heads of NASA, Kurt Heinrich Debus and Wernher von Braun.
 Without the knowledge or consent of upper management, the Nordics arranged everything for Tompkins – they booked his flight, crated-up bulky presentation models, rented a truck to transport the crate, and arranged for seemingly magical access to a secure NASA facility, where gates opened, and security personnel escorted him and his crate to a meeting room.
 Tompkins ultimately pitched solutions to many unsolved problems facing the fledgling Appolo program.
-Tomkins had gone rogue in the eyes of management.
-After winning a lucrative contract for DAC and returning home, he was fired.
+Tomkins had gone rogue in the eyes of management, who wanted him and ihs Vice President fired.

 Should I do full disclosure?